Student Mission/Volunteer Grants for Christian Ministry & Service

 - Mission/service projects should be at least one month in length to receive funding.

-- If your destination is on the State Department’s warning list, the CCC will not
+- If your destination is on the State Department’s warning list, the CCC will not provide funding.

 - In order to apply for a Student Mission/Volunteer Grant, students must have attained at least a 2.5 Grade Point Average at Berea College.
 (Students must be willing to produce an official statement to this effect from the office of the Director of Student Academic Records and Accounts, if requested.)